TheodoreEhrenborg/lean_agent/README.md

 ## How to run on NixOS

 uv doesn't work well on machines that don't follow the Filesystem Hierarchy Standard (e.g. NixOS).
-The solution is to have a separate development docker container, TODO
+The solution is to run commands in a separate development docker container:
-To run uv in this case, use the provided Dockerfile:

-1. Build the image with `./build.sh` TODO
-1. Enter the container with `./run.sh`.
-If you have GPUs, instead use `./run.sh --gpus all` TODO
-1. To mount a results directory, use `./run.sh -v /absolute/host/path/to/results/:/results` TODO
+1. Run `./build_docker_image.bash` as before
+1. Run `./build_dev_image.bash`
+1. Enter the container with `./run_dev_container.bash -v /var/run/docker.sock:/var/run/docker.sock -p 7575:7575`.
+The port is necessary for viewing results.
+The socket allows this development container to spin up sandboxes for the LLM agent.
-1. Then inside the container you can run `uv run ...` as before
+1. Inside this container, uv will work as described above.
+Then inside the container you can run `uv run ...` as before.
+When viewing results, use `uv run inspect view --host 0.0.0.0`.

-TODO Mount port and mount the docker socket